hahiserw/Words/README.markdown

 What can you do with that?
 --------------------------

-- show translation of current pointed word (awesome!)
+Show translation of current pointed word (awesome!)

     word

-- add words through comman line or stdin (everytime you do that backup is made)
+Add words through comman line or stdin (everytime you do that backup is made)

     word add

 or
     word add -

-- shuffle dictionary (it happens automatically when last word is reached)
+Shuffle dictionary (it happens automatically when last word is reached)

     word shuffle

-- retrieve translation for every word in your dictionary
+Retrieve translation for every word in your dictionary

     word retrieve